Ivano-Frankivsk Oblast: Relief

 The region is situated between two main regional tectonic plates: Carpathian fold belt and Volhynia-Podillya plate.
 The most prominent features of the first one are the Carpathian Mountains, while the second one - Dniester river.

 The Carpathian Mountains contribute tremendously to the change in relief of Ivano-Frankivsk Oblast and their elevation rises from north-east to south-west stretching along the oblast's south-western border.
-The elevation of the oblast varies from 230m to 2,061m above sea level.
+The elevation of the oblast varies from 230 m (755 ft) to 2,061 m (6,762 ft) above sea level.
 The mountains occupy almost one half of the whole Oblast and consist of two main mountain ranges: the Gorgany (highest peak – Mt.
-Syvulya Major (1,836m)) and the Chornohora range (highest peak – Mt.
-Hoverla (2,061m)).
+Syvulia Major (1,836 m / 6024 ft)) and the Chornohora range (highest peak – Mt.
+Hoverla (2,061 m / 6,762 ft).

 The rest of Ivano-Frankivsk Oblast is located within the Dniester river and Prut river valleys.
 The plains of the oblast are part of the Carpathian Foothills and Opillia Upland (part of Podillia Upland) which are cut through by Dniester.
 The upland has a temperate-climate habitat mixed with grassland and woodland – also known as the forest steppe.
-The relief of the region consists mostly of rolling hills of 230-400m over the sea level.
+The relief of the region consists mostly of rolling hills of 230–400 m (755–1312 ft) over the sea level.
 Near river valleys are common canyons and ravines.

 A particular feature of the southern region of the Ivano-Frankivsk Oblast is Stanislav Canyon, in the so-called Kherson Mountains, a deep cut in the local topography where episodic water flowing into the Baltic has steeply eroded a canyon formation.

 The Dniester flows mainly through the Halych Raion and along the administrative border between Ivano-Frankivsk and Ternopil Oblasts.
 The territory of the region within immediate proximity to the river is traditionally known as Opillia.
 Opillia, however, stretches far beyond the oblast and only covers two of its raions: Halych Raion and Rohatyn Raion, both located in the north.
 Relief in the area consists of rolling hills uplands.

 The Carpathian foothills consist mostly of low denudation accumulative uplands, while the right bank of Dniester along the border with the Ternopil Oblast depicts karst type relief of Pokuttia Upland.
 Because of it near that area along Dniester relief shows forms of canyon.
 Pokuttia Upland between Bystrytsia of Nadvirna and Prut River (Prut-Bystrytsia Upland) serves as drainage divide within the oblast between Dniester and Prut.
-Carpathian foothills have two depressions: one is at the confluence of Bystrytsia of Solotvyn, Bystrytsia of Nadvirna, Vorona and Bystrytsia rivers, called Bystrytsia Depression, and another is around the city of Kalush, called Kalush Depression.
+Carpathian foothills have two depressions: one is at the confluence of Bystrytsia Solotvynska, Bystrytsia Nadvirnianska, Vorona and Bystrytsia rivers, called Bystrytsia Depression, and another is around the city of Kalush, called Kalush Depression.